Can you support CaringBridge during our March campaign? Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

 I'm not sure how I found myself on this path but somehow I've ended up a reluctant passenger on a train that's already left the station.
 Destination: unknown.
 I never bought a ticket, or perhaps I did.
 I find myself wondering not so much why I'm here, but how I ended up on this particular journey.
 My life has been lived mostly in the fast lane, though I've had my blinker on for a while now, trying to merge over into a slower lane.
 But I couldn’t get in.
 I longed for a simpler, quieter, slower existence; one where I was making a complete stop to smell the roses, not just getting a good whiff as I whizzed by.
 But when you're spinning around in a whirlpool with little to hold on to, you end up using all of your energy just to keep your head above water; it's hard to pull away and to slow down the vortex.
 This will force me to.

 Oprah has famously said that life always whispers to you first, but if you ignore the whisper, sooner or later you'll get a scream.
 This is my scream!
 It's hard to hear the whisper when there is too much “noise” in your life.
 For me, the best time to listen and to hear and to process and to understand is in the still and quiet moments, when the noise is muffled the most (currently the sun-filled, peaceful mornings when I bath in the glorious sunlight streaming through my hospital window).
 My lesson is to not let the noise get so loud it keeps me from hearing the whisper, because eventually that whisper will turn into this scream.
 My heart believes my failure to do that is at least partially the reason I ended up on this train.
 I was listening but not hearing, or perhaps the other way around: hearing but not listening.
 I've known or maybe just felt for a while now that something wasn't quite right, and not just physically.
 But what was it?
 I had the kind of life many people would envy: bedrock relationship with my partner, a large caring loving family, many real true friends (the kind that would help you bury the body and never mention it again!), semi-retired with plenty of leisure time, 3 homes, extensive travel and exotic vacations.
 The list goes on.
 I have been truly truly blessed.
 I had a deep appreciation for and a keen awareness of the charmed life I had been living.
-But I didn’t take it for granted; I know fully well what it’s like to live on the other end of the economic spectrum; I’ve lived through some extremely tough times under difficult circumstances and have had some very, very lean years.
+But I didn’t take it for granted; I know fully well what it’s like to live on the other end of the economic spectrum; I’ve lived through some extremely tough times under difficult circumstances and have had some very, very lean years (both economically and emotionally).
 And so I was full of genuine gratitude and appreciation and I didn’t take any of it for granted, except for perhaps my health.
 And maybe that was the crux of it.
 Yet, everyone seemed to think my life was perfect except for me.
 I had this sense that something was missing, that there was something more.
 Was I having a midlife crisis (albeit a late one)?
 A spiritual drought?
 Was I focused on the right things?
 Was I living a truly authentic life?
 Was I lacking purpose? direction? goals?
 There had been so much "noise" in my life that I couldn't hear what the whisper was saying — and so it became a scream.
 I’m still not sure exactly what it all means, but I’ll figure it out.
 I have some ideas.
 I’ll need to do some soul searching.
 And now I will have the time!
 Funny how the universe is perfect that way.

 The doctors believe I've had chronic leukemia for a long time - for "months maybe years".
 The effects were masked by my physical fitness and prior good health plus all of the "noise".
 It eventually ballooned into full blown acute leukemia that was impossible to ignore.
 I know that after we get past this detour, my life will be sweeter and richer, more satisfying and fulfilling and more authentic.
 I will be stronger and wiser with more character and resilience.
 My life will be filled with more gratitude and more awareness and appreciation, much more than before.
 I will be more spiritual.
 And I won't take my health for granted.
 I will be a better person.